wesbos/cobalt2/readme.md

 #cobalt2
 A Sublime Text theme based on our old blue friend cobalt.

 A refined colour scheme that is easy on the eyes and takes small UI elements into account.
-Includes full sublime theme (sidebar, search, tabs, etc...).
+Includes full sublime theme (sidebar, search, tabs, etc...) as well as support for SublimeLinter, git diffing and a growing number of plugins.

 See below for examples.
-[Read more at http://wesbos.com/cobalt2-theme-sublime-text-2/](http://wesbos.com/cobalt2-theme-sublime-text-2/)
+[Read more at http://wesbos.com/cobalt2-theme-sublime-text-2/](http://weswbos.com/cobalt2-theme-sublime-text-2/)

 ## Installation

 Installation is easy, just follow these steps:
 1. Open your Sublime Text packages directory `Preferences` → `Browse Packages`
-1. Drop in the `Theme - Cobalt2` directory here  (Right into /Preferences/)
+2. Download this repo, rename the folder to `Theme - Cobalt2`, and Drop in the `Theme - Cobalt2` directory here  (Right into /Preferences/).
+It is very important that the folder name is exactly `Theme - Cobalt2`.
-1. Lastly, open `Preferences` → `Settings - User`.
+3. Lastly, open `Preferences` → `Settings - User`.
 Add the following two lines:

 	"color_scheme": "Packages/Theme - Cobalt2/cobalt2.tmTheme",
 	"theme": "Cobalt2.sublime-theme",